 The Christoph Keller, Jr. Library

-Students, faculty, and staff of GTS will receive continuing library support through the GTS affiliation with Virginia Theological Seminary.
-GTS students and faculty can access digital resources through the Bishop Payne Library catalog page: https://library.vts.edu/ .
+Students, faculty, and staff of The General Theological Seminary receive library support through the Affiliation Agrement with Virginia Theological Seminary.
+They can access digital resources through the Bishop Payne Library catalog page: https://library.vts.edu/ .
 When prompted for a login, please use the library barcode that was sent to you via email from the VTS library.
-Questions?
-Contact librarians at library@gts.edu or https://library.vts.edu/ask-librarian.
+If you have any questions, please contact librarians at library@gts.edu or https://library.vts.edu/ask-librarian.

 The Christoph Keller, Jr. Library